S3-working-group/s3-practical-guide/docs/all.md

 Please refer to _Test Arguments Qualify as Objections_

 - If the argument qualifies, continue to **Step 5** (Resolve one Objection)
-- If the argument doesn’t qualify, go back to **Step 3** to check if there are any further possible objections to the proposed amendment.
+- If the argument doesn't qualify, go back to **Step 3** to check if there are any further possible objections to the proposed amendment.

 ##### Step 5: Resolve one Objection